digidotcom/xbee-python/doc/user_doc/discovering_the_xbee_network.rst

 Listen to network modification events
 -------------------------------------

 When a discovery process finds new nodes that were not in the XBee network list (``XBeeNetwork`` or a subclass), they are stored generating a modification event in the XBee network object.
 A manual removal or addition of an XBee to the network also launches modification events.

-The XBee library notifies about these network list modification events to registered callbacks.
+The XBee Python Library notifies about these network list modification events to registered callbacks.
 These events inform about the following network
 modifications: